joelburton/Crushinator/docs/design.rst

 :Skeleton: A code-generator.
 It takes information collected from one or many *Interrogations* (and *Probes*), and generates code.
 :Injector: A code-generator.
 It takes information collected from one or many *Interrogations* (and *Probes*), and generates code that is then *inserted into existing files*.
 :User Interface: Literally, a user interface.
 Provides user interaction.
-:Runner: A collection of *Interrogations* and *Skeletons*.
+:Recipe: A collection of *Interrogations* and *Skeletons*.
 :Collector: Seeker of default values.
-:Historian: Recorder of and source for information about previous *Interrogations*, *Skeletons*, and *Runners*.
+:Historian: Recorder of and source for information about previous *Interrogations*, *Skeletons*, and *Recipes*.
-:Aggregator: Seeker of *Runners*.
+:Aggregator: Seeker of *Recipes*.

 ...and go back through the business process outline, using the new terms to explain how they interrelate (also merging the two use cases since they are interchangable now):

 #.
 User invokes a *User Interface*.
 #.
-The *User Interface* calls one or more *Aggregators* to get a list of *Runners*, which is presented to the user.
+The *User Interface* calls one or more *Aggregators* to get a list of *Recipes*, which is presented to the user.
 #.
 The *User Interface* calls one or more *Collectors* to get default values.
 #.
-The User selects or invokes a specific *Runner*.
+The User selects or invokes a specific *Recipe*.
 #.
-The *Runner* may consult a *Historian* to see what's happened before.
+The *Recipe* may consult a *Historian* to see what's happened before.
 #.
-The *Runner* and the *User Interface* communicate back and fourth in chunks; The *User Interface* asks the *Runner* for the current *Probes* to present to the User.
+The *Recipe* and the *User Interface* communicate back and fourth in chunks; The *User Interface* asks the *Recipe* for the current *Probes* to present to the User.
 The *User Interface* can pass
    default values attained from the *Collectors* used.
 #.
-The *User Interface* uses the *Probes* to get values from the user, and passes those values back to the *Runner*.
+The *User Interface* uses the *Probes* to get values from the user, and passes those values back to the *Recipe*.
 #.
 Validation happens, and can potentially happen twice, or in multiple passes; the *User Inteface*
-   is free to alert the user of problems, but ultimately the *Runner* will decide if the values are adequate.
+   is free to alert the user of problems, but ultimately the *Recipe* will decide if the values are adequate.
 #.
-The *Runner* then responds with more *Probes*, or some sort of error as necessary.
+The *Recipe* then responds with more *Probes*, or some sort of error as necessary.
 #.
-The *Runner* invokes one or more *Skeletons* and/or *Injectors*, utilizing the values attained via the *Probes*.
+The *Recipe* invokes one or more *Skeletons* and/or *Injectors*, utilizing the values attained via the *Probes*.

 Here's a diagram showing the (rough) relationships: